This article provides advice on playing and hosting a murder mystery game (in particular a Freeform Games murder mystery) at the same time.

-(If you've filled your party, you will have to write your own character!
+(And if you've filled your party, you will have to write your own character!
 But that's a whole other article.)

-In both cases, it's important to be able to separate when you're being the host and when you're playing the character.
+In both cases, it's important to be able to separate when you're being the host from when you're playing the character.

 As the host you need to be impartial and you will probably need to make some decisions that affect "your" character.

-(In fact, it can be a lot of fun setting yourself up to be duped and swindled by the other guests.)
+(In fact, it can be a lot of fun setting yourself up to be duped and swindled by your guests.)

 If you play a character as well as host a murder mystery game, please remember the following: